TARIFEATTAR/madison-studio-cursor/POLYMET_EXPORT_PHASE_2.md

 # PolyMet Export - Phase 2: Navigation Items & States

 ## Overview
-This document exports the Scriptora navigation items with their interaction states, icons, and behavior patterns.
+This document exports the Madison Studio navigation items with their interaction states, icons, and behavior patterns.
 It builds upon Phase 1's layout structure.

 ---